Linux Tips and Tricks

 grep -i X < someFile.txt

 This will look for the string "X" in someFile.
 One can place a number before ">" to direct standard input/output where 0=standard input, 1=standard output, 2 =standard error output.
-This can be used, for example, to see results of a command sent to standard out while ignoring any errors. e.g. if we run "find" but want to ignore errors (e.g. permissions errors etc). we can redirect error output to /dev/null leaving us with what we are interested in (the standard output):
+This can be used, for example, to see results of a command sent to standard out while ignoring any errors. e.g. if we run "find" but want to ignore errors (e.g. permissions errors etc). we can redirect error output to /dev/null leaving us with what we are

 find / -name *.jpg 2>/dev/null